-Sometimes after a hard workout you just want to plop down into a chair to let your burning muscles rest.
+Sometimes after a hard workout, you just want to plop down into a chair to let your burning muscles rest.
 There are two approaches to recovery from exercise.
 When you head for a chair after a workout, lie down on the floor or otherwise limit movement, it’s called passive recovery.
-If you keep moving at a lower intensity for five to ten minutes after a workout, it’s called an active recovery.
+If you keep moving at a lower intensity for five to ten minutes after a workout, it’s called active recovery.
 What are the benefits of each?

-Recovery not only refers to what you do after a workout, it also applies to interval training, workouts where you do alternating periods of intense exercise and recovery.
+Recovery not only refers to what you do after a workout, but it also applies to interval training, workouts where you do alternating periods of intense exercise and recovery.
 Recovery between intervals can be passive or active.
 If it’s passive, you stand or sit between intervals or do light stretching exercises.
 If it’s an active recovery, you would continue to exercise at a sub-maximal intensity until the next active interval when you would again pick up the pace.

 Active Recovery versus Passive Recovery: Which is Best?

 When doing interval training, research suggests an active approach to recovery is best.
 When you exercise at a high intensity, lactate builds up in your muscles and bloodstream during the active intervals and your blood becomes more acidic.
 This acidity interferes with the ability of your muscles to contract, meaning you won’t be able to work as hard during the next active interval.
-This increase in acidity contributes to the burning sensation your get in your muscles when you work them intensely.
-Not only does it interfere with muscular contraction, it may psychologically keep you from putting forth your best effort during the next interval due to discomfort.
+This increase in acidity contributes to the burning sensation you get in your muscles when you work them intensely.
+Not only does it interfere with muscular contraction, but it may also psychologically keep you from putting forth your best effort during the next interval due to discomfort.

 Research suggests that active recovery between exercise intervals seems to improve performance on the next interval.
 When you stay active between work intervals, it speeds up the removal of lactate and helps to reduce the acidity that hinders performance when you increase the intensity again.